plone/training/docs/contributing/index.md

 - Run `make test`.
 - If tests are OK: commit your changes.
 - If tests are not OK and you are not sure if it depends on your changes, please contact the community by opening an issue.
-- Submit a pull request.
+- Submit a pull request or
+- If you want to expose your work for a discussion but are not ready for a pull request, you can create a draft (pull request is work in progress) instead of a pull request.

 Members who subscribe to the repository will receive a notification and review your request.